UN climate chief: Don't give in to despair on global warming

 While Espinosa said that “much more” is needed, she noted that the commitments so far were also made during a time of international turmoil — from the U.S. decision under President Donald Trump to pull out of the Paris accord, later reversed by the Biden administration —to the first years of the coronavirus pandemic.

-“We must never give in to despair,” she said.
+“We must never give in to despair,” she said, joining a chorus of scientists and policymakers who reject climate doomism.
 “We must continue to move forward.
 Look at what we have accomplished in the last six years.”

 Many of the key issues delegates gathered in Bonn will try to resolve in the coming days center around financial aid to poor countries struggling to cope with the impacts of climate change.
 Espinosa made clear she expects leaders to provide their delegates with the necessary backing to agree upon what she described as a “balanced package” soon.